ailabstw/social-distancing/src/whitepaper.md

 To avoid location tracking via broadcasted IDs, the app must frequently change the anonymous ID it's using.
 By default, the app will rotate to a new anonymous ID every 15 minutes.
 The app will broadcast the ID it's currently using via the BLE broadcast.

 Each day, the app will generate 96 unique, secure, anonymous ID with the cryptography library provided by the operating system.
 The length of each key is 128-bits.
-The length based on previously stated limitations.
+The length is chosen based on previously stated limitations.
 The short rotation interval is designed to prevent large-scale location tracking and avoid linking anonymous IDs back to an individual based on other real-world information.

 The app store all IDs it used in the local device storage.
 However, IDs older than 28 days will be discarded to keep storage usage at a reasonable level.